| |

 Step three

-In a second saucepan, add cream and heat it on medium.
+In a second saucepan, add the cream and heat it on medium heat.

 Step four

-Once the cream has heated but before it comes to a boil, add butter, vanilla, salt and bourbon.
+Once the cream has heated but before it comes to a boil, add butter, vanilla, salt, and bourbon whiskey.

 Step five